LoftusN13/ms4-boojiebar/README.md

 Font Awesome will provide all icons contained on the site.
 Icons will help users to easily recognise different elements on the site, for example, the social media links and the shopping bag.

+#### Final Changes
+Design-wise I didn't venture too far from my initial plans for the website.
+There were some minor layout adjustments, styling changes etc but for the most part I tried to stick to what I had planned.

+I did venture from my colour scheme at times in favour of Bootstrap colours for some text as wherever they were implemented were for highlighting important information and I didn't want my monochrome theme to hide that importance.

+The main thing that I changed was the inclusion of a Blog app and the exclusion of a Review one.
+Initially I had thought that reviews were the way to go but as I developed the site I felt that both the products being sold, and the consumer they're being sold to, wouldn't benefit that much from reviews.
+I decided therefore to create a Blog app instead.
+Blog posts seemed like a more appropriate addition as users are on the site looking to create/upgrade their own bar so having the addition of posts, that discuss that kind of thing, seemed like the best thing to do.

 ---
 ## <p align="center">**Features**</p>
 All site features have been implemented in order to make the user's experience as comfortable and enjoyable as possible.
 It's extremely important that no features are problematic or complicated as this would likely result in users leaving the site quickly.
 The site is visually consistent and responsive.